 The security network of tomorrow is a uniform edge cybersecurity network layer that works across all vendors while being accessible via open APIs.
 Ideally, it’s an edge compute friendly, modular, security overlay network infrastructure that, despite running over an untrusted host and edge network, is multi-cloud friendly, and enables machines and things to securely connect online from dispersed locations.
 Such a cybersecurity network layer should be horizontally expandable and support the most prevalent requirements of edge computing today.
 Features such as microservices, basic firewall, identity and access credentials, etc are common across all vendors and must be foundationally built-in.
 Finally, any data analytics application system should be able to securely operate on top of such a horizontal security layer.
 Enterprises now benefit by investing once and reusing it many times across diverse AEP vendors going forward, thereby cutting both upfront and recurring operating costs.

 Industrial enterprises with dispersed assets and diverse data sources are increasingly realizing that building multiple security stacks to fit individual AEP vendor’s security needs simply does not scale.
-The primary reason is that this approach is not economically feasible because of sizable upfront cost as well as recurring operating cost incurred every time a new AEP vendor is stitched into the enterprise business needs.
-What such a digital enterprise of tomorrow needs is an identity-centric, network security based model that is akin to a global virtual LAN that runs invisibly over the untrusted public Internet.
-This new model helps enterprises to drastically save on upfront costs and reduce recurring operating costs by reusing the same security stack horizontally across the current and future AEP vendor solutions.
+This approach is not economically feasible because of the sizable upfront cost as well as the recurring operating cost incurred every time a new AEP vendor is stitched into enterprise business needs.
+What such a digital enterprise of tomorrow needs is an identity-centric, network security based model that is akin to a global virtual LAN running invisibly over the untrusted public Internet.
+This new model helps enterprises drastically save on upfront costs and reduce recurring operating costs by reusing the same security stack horizontally across the current and future AEP vendor solutions.